Helping Elementary and Middle School Families

 TNCS embraces diversity in every aspect of school functioning, and economic diversity is an important facet of our school community.
-We provide financial assistance to qualified families who might otherwise find tuition for independent education out of reach.
+We provide financial assistance to qualified Elementary and Middle School families who might otherwise find tuition for independent education out of reach.

-The New Century School does not discriminate on the basis of race, sex, sexual orientation, religion, or national or ethnic origin in the admissions policy, educational policies, or any other program administered by the school.
+The New Century School does not discriminate on the basis of race, color, disability, sex, sexual orientation, gender identity, gender expression, religion, or national or ethnic origin in the administration of admissions policy, educational policies, or any other program administered by the school.

 Applying for Financial Aid